sanjanagupta21/Projects/README.md

 For showing our project to the others, we decide to use Streamlit that is a Python's open source framework and made a Web App from it.

-<h2> How to run the Web App </h2>
+<h2> How to run the Web App ? </h2>

-The code for the streamlit web app is stored in
+The code for the streamlit web app is stored in Web App.py

+After ensuring that all the libraries are installed in your VS Code, navigate to Run and Debug in the side panel and click on 'Start Debugging' with Python Module.
+It should open a streamlit web application in your default browser.

+<h2> How to use it ? </h2>

+Enter the desired company's stock ticker in the input box of web app.
+The default is set to be 'AAPL'.
+You should see the data and graph changing corresponding to the stock ticker entered.

+<h2> Disclaimer </h2>

+The project is strictly for educational purposes and real money betting should not be risked.